raghuabhishek/nlp-concepts/README.md

 # NLP-concepts
-This repository contains implementations of all preprocessing that are required to analyze textual information.
+This repository contains implementations of natural language processing techniques using Python programming language.

 The pre-processing steps that are involved are:
 1. **Tokenization**